BrenoMilagres/alembic-migrations/README.md

 export DB_PORT="5432"
 ```

-5. Run the make migration command implemented in the Makefile file:
+5. Run the make migration command implemented in the Makefile:
 ```
 make migration
 ```